 Beginning August 4th a group which calls itself Americans For Truth About Homosexuality (AFTAH) is organizing what they call an “academy” to “train young people (as well as older pro-family advocates) how to answer ‘gay’ activist misinformation and fight the homosexual-bisexual-transsexual agenda.”

-AFSC helps nurture the emergence of a new LGBT movement that resists the U.S. government’s perpetual “war on terrorism” and challenges militarism, the American Friends Service Committee (AFSC) believes that LGBT anti-violence work must expand to include the violence of the state.
+Nurturing the emergence of an LGBT movement that resists the U.S. government’s perpetual “war on terrorism” and challenges militarism, the American Friends Service Committee (AFSC) believes that LGBT anti-violence work must expand to include the violence of the state.
 The organization has combated internal and external homophobia, heterosexism, and transphobia in ways that demonstrate its deep-rooted commitment to the Quaker intention to speak to that of God in every person.

 AFSC is a Quaker organization devoted to service, development, and peace programs throughout the world.
 Our work is based on the belief in the worth of every person, and faith in the power of love to overcome violence and injustice.
 Learn more